mqttjs/MQTT.js/README.md

 returns a [Client](#client).

-The URL can be on the following protocols: 'mqtt', 'mqtts', 'tcp', 'tls', 'ws', 'wss'.
+The URL can be on the following protocols: 'mqtt', 'mqtts', 'tcp', 'tls', 'ws', 'wss', 'wxs', 'alis'.
 The URL can also be an object as returned by [`URL.parse()`](http://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost), in that case the two objects are merged, i.e. you can pass a single object with both the URL and the connect options.